Alex Bowman through the years

 Jonathan Daniel | Getty Images

 And finally, a checkered flag.
-Alex Bowman saw his late-race lead disappear in the final 10 laps at Chicagoland, but he rallied to pass Kyle Larson moments later and win his first career Monster Energy Series race.
-Interestingly, he led 88 laps to do so.
+Alex Bowman saw his late-race lead disappear in the final 10 laps at Chicagoland, but he rallied to pass Kyle Larson moments later and win his first career NASCAR Cup Series race.
+Fittingly, he led 88 laps to do so.